 The different kinds of Chinese herbal treatments include “decoctions” or teas known for their strong taste and aroma, syrups, Chinese patent formulas, and liniments using substances such as ginger, licorice, magnolia bud, wolfsbane, poria, cassia, pepper, wormwood, and boneset.

 North American Traditional Ecological Knowledge

 Perhaps the richest of herbal medicine practices resides in the world of Native American traditions, from Alaska to Hawaii, the US Southwest, Upper Plains, and throughout Canada.
-The variety of approaches to Native American herbology reflects the diversity inherent in tribal cultures; historically, the common ground is that plants and herbs were a staple of ancient indigenous civilizations before Western colonization took hold.
+The variety of approaches to Native American herbology reflects the diversity inherent in tribal cultures.
+Historically, the common ground was that plants and herbs were a staple of ancient indigenous civilizations before Western colonization took hold.
 For example, in Hawaii, the “pre-Captain Cook” diet, rich in vegetables and designed to promote cardiovascular health with a balanced approach to food.
-Throughout native cultures, food in all forms has been considered medicine from the source to the preparation for consumption.
+Throughout native cultures, food in all forms has been considered medicine, from the source to the preparation for consumption.

-Plants considered medicinal, or sacred, in Native American cultures include sage, pennyroyal, hops, willow bark, dogwood, palmetto, cattail, and tobacco were also used in rituals and ceremonies.
+Plants considered medicinal, or sacred, in Native American cultures include: sage, pennyroyal, hops, willow bark, dogwood, palmetto, cattail, and tobacco.
+These were also used in rituals and ceremonies.

 Herbology as a Life Path